 Learning How to Row

-Access to coached sessions is now included in SCRC's annual, seasonal, and monthly membership fees!
-A Learn to Row class costs $250.
+Access to coached sessions is now included in SCRC's annual, seasonal, and monthly membership fees.
+Our Learn to Row class costs $250.

 With the coach's approval, you may row on your own or with an organized group.
 If bowing a boat you must have passed the Captain's Test (speak with our head coach for details).
 Sometimes closed rows may be scheduled, which are limited to certain rowers.